 - Unlock the bootloader on your device and root it using the aforementioned link.

 - Download and install the CDMA tool on your PC.
-A free trail is sufficient for this guide.
+A free trial is sufficient for this guide.

 - Connect your LG G4 using a USB cable and execute the below commands to enter ADB shell and obtaining SuperSU permissions: